On the profinite fundamental group of a connected Grothendieck topos: Galois points and Galois sites

-\begin{proof}The generation of a connected, locally connected Grothendieck topos by Galois objects is well-known, cf. \cite{L,BD2,M,B}.
-In the proof of Proposition \ref{comparison} we constructed a splitting object $U$ for any finite object $X$ of $\Ee$ as a complemented subobject of $X^n$ for convenient $n$.
+\begin{proof}In the proof of Proposition \ref{comparison} we constructed a splitting object $U$ for any finite object $X$ of $\Ee$ as a complemented subobject of $X^n$ for convenient $n$.
 By Lemma \ref{binary} and Corollary \ref{finitestability} the splitting object $U$ is finite.
 Without loss of generality $U$ can be replaced with a connected component of $U$.
 The inclusion $\Spl(U)\hookrightarrow\Ee$ is then the inverse image functor $\phi^*$ of an \emph{essential} geometric morphism $\phi:\Ee\to\Spl(U)$ by \cite[Theorem 3]{BD2}.
 A Galois object $A$ with $\Spl(A)=\Spl(U)$ can be obtained as $\phi_!(U)$ by \cite[Theorem 4]{BD2}.
-Since finitely generated Grothendieck toposes are Boolean by Theorem \ref{main1}, the reflection $\phi_!:\Ee\to\Spl(U)$ is an \emph{epireflection}, i.e. the unit $U\to\phi^*\phi_!(U)$ is epimorphic so that $A$ is a decidable quotient of $U$, thus a finite object by Corollary \ref{finitestability}.\end{proof}
+Since finitely generated Grothendieck toposes are atomic by Theorem \ref{main1}, the reflection $\phi_!:\Ee\to\Spl(U)$ is an \emph{epireflection}, i.e. the unit $U\to\phi^*\phi_!(U)$ is epimorphic so that $A$ is a decidable quotient of $U$, thus a finite object by Corollary \ref{finitestability}.\end{proof}